-The workshop will concentrate on landscape and travel photography and will allow you to hone, practice and improve your field craft and technical skills whatever your level of ability and experience.
-In the evenings you’ll be able to review and discuss you work in the comfort of the Mazzard Farm lounge over a glass of wine or a cold beer.
+The workshop will concentrate on landscape photography and will allow you to hone, practice and improve your field craft and technical skills whatever your level of ability and experience.
+In the evenings, you’ll be able to review and discuss you work in the comfort of the Mazzard Farm lounge over a glass of wine or a cold beer.

-photography course days will be provided.
-Lunch is not included in the rates and will be taken out ‘on location’ at one of Devon’s many fine pubs.
+Once you have arrived at Mazzard Farm, the course base, all transport on photography course days will be provided.
+Lunch is not included in the rates and will be taken out ‘on location’ at one of Devon’s many fine cafes or pubs.

 Check here for some of the photos taken during a recent course.

-Do contact us on firstname.lastname@example.org if you would like to book or have questions.
+Please contact us on firstname.lastname@example.org if you would like to book or have questions.